mrcore5/auth/README.md

 ## What Is Mrcore

 Mrcore is a set of Laravel and Lumen components used to build various systems.
 It is a framework, a development platform and a CMS.
-It is my modularized version of Laravel!
+It is a modularized version of Laravel providing better package development support.
+Think of Laravel 4.x workbenches on steroids.

-See https://github.com/mreschke/mrcore5 for details and installation instructions.
+See https://github.com/mrcore5/framework for details and installation instructions.

 ## Official Documentation